MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/embed-app-lifecycle-services.md

 # Creating LCS project

-In LCS, you should create a project for each [!INCLUDE[embedapp](../developer/includes/embedapp.md)] and each country you would like to deploy to Dynamics 365 Business Central service.
+In LCS, you should create a project for each [!INCLUDE[embedapp](../developer/includes/embedapp.md)] and each country you would like to deploy to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] service.
 You provide the list of countries where you want to run your Embed app during onboarding.
 You can only deploy your solution to the country which is already supported in the Business Central online service.
 Find the list of supported countries here: https://aka.ms/bccountries.

 Before you can create a project, you need to unlock a corresponding Private Preview feature.
 Once you login to LCS, click on the Preview feature management action.
 THen on the Preview feature management page, select the "+" action to add a new preview feature using preview code.
 In the Preview code field, enter the code you received from Microsoft during onboarding.
-You should now see the Microsoft Dynamics 365 Business Central (SaaS) feature on the list of the Private preview features on this page.
+You should now see the "Microsoft Dynamics 365 Business Central (SaaS)" feature on the list of the Private preview features on this page.

 Navigate back to the main page and start creating a new project by selecting the "+" action.
 Choose "Migrate, create solutions and learn" category as the purpose of the project.
 On the next page provide the project name.